 Cendrine, thank you so much for taking the time to participate in this interview and best of luck to you with all your future work.
-You are a very gifted and talented Photographer and someone who’s work is definitely worth following.
+You are a very gifted and talented photographer and someone whose work is definitely worth following.

 Can you please tell the readers a bit about yourself?